ashkanvafaee/Calculator/README.md

 # Calculator
-C++ Calculator implementation using a Stack.
+C++ Calculator implementation using a stack.
 File manager system using a queue.